leonelBianchi/lebianchi.github.io/index.md

     }
 </style>

-Contact me for machine learning and engineering projects (or anything interesting).
-Previous work related to civil engineering and research on computational models.
-Currently working on statistics and predictive models, studying machine learning and how to increase the learning rate of living beings.
+From Buenos Aires, Argentina.
+Previous work related to engineering and research on computational models, structural dynamics, machine learning and statistics.
+Currently working on statistics and predictive models, studying how to increase the learning rate of living beings.

 ## Latest activities: